AustralianAntarcticDivision/measo-assess/README.md

 - Andrew L happy to set up a pipeline to output stuff and dump it somewhere
 - 5th or 10th percentile approach is prob best, no model is great over the shelf

+Andrew Meijers has a published list of best products, and S Corney